viviRbi/vyNote/Javascript-notes.md

 - Strict mode changes semantics.
 Relying on those changes will cause mistakes and errors in browsers which don't implement strict mode

-### Explain how inheritance works in JS
+### Explain how inheritance works in J
-- When it comes to inheritance, JavaScript only has one construct: objects.
+- When it comes to inheritance, JavaScript only has one construct: objects since it's a prototype based language.
 Each object has a private property which holds a link to another object called its prototype.
 - Prototype is empty by default.
 We can add property and method to it.
 If we create a child obj from a parent object whose prototype had some properties and methods, this child obj will inherit those property and methods, as well as inherit properties and methods of that prototype's protoype and so on until it reached null which is the final link of the prototype chain
 ``` javascript
 // Every function expression in Js is a constructor